davaya/openc2-jadn/jadn-v2.0.md

 The object has both a datatype and the functions/operations defined on values of that type.

 Each collection datatype has two parts:
-1. semantic type, one of six extended UML MultiplicityElement types that specify representation-independent constraints on collection values.
+1. **semantic type**, one of six extended UML MultiplicityElement types that specify representation-independent constraints on collection values.
-2. compound type, one of five JADN compound types that specify collection value representation in multiple data formats.
+2. **compound type**, one of five JADN compound types that specify literal representation combined with value semantics.
-Each compound type has a default semantic type and the option to specify different semantics.

 **Collection Semantic Types:**